Leonard Barden: Role in "English Chess Explosion"

 By summer 1975 Barden believed that Nigel Short, then aged 9, also had world title potential.
 The simultaneous programme was intensified for Short, who in the next few years played three world champions and several other top grandmasters.
 Barden also used his columns to promote his juniors, whom some called "the Barden babes".
 When Short defeated Viktor Korchnoi, the world's second strongest active player, in a 1976 Evening Standard simultaneous the result was announced on that evening's ITN news bulletin.

 One purpose of the publicity was to attract more sponsorship, and in summer 1976 Barden secured backing from Lloyds Bank.
 The bank's chairman, Sir Jeremy Morse, was an eminent chess problemist, and its sponsorship manager, Pat Bowman, liked the concept of the bank financing a serious challenge to Soviet chess supremacy.

-The first Lloyds Bank event was a pilot, a London v New York City telex match, to celebrate the United States bicentennial, in which the American captain agreed to Barden's proposal to include extra under-11 boards, on one of which Short (who lived near Manchester) beat the future US champion Joel Benjamin.
+The first Lloyds Bank event was a pilot, a London vs. New York City telex match, to celebrate the United States Bicentennial, in which the American captain agreed to Barden's proposal to include extra under-11 boards, on one of which Short (who lived near Manchester) beat the future US champion Joel Benjamin.
 By then many juniors were advancing towards master strength, but lacked official FIDE international ratings and titles.
 So in 1977 the annual Lloyds Bank Masters in London was launched, modelled on a successful US event at Lone Pine where the best US juniors competed against grandmasters.
 This legendary Open lasted until 1994 (18th edition, won by Alexander Morozevich).
-Barden also organised an all-play-all tournament, the Lord John Cup in London, where three young and promising English masters — John Nunn, Michael Stean and Jonathan Mestel — met reputed international grandmasters as Vlastimil Hort who won this one-off event, Miguel Quinteros, the first winner of the Lloyds Bank Open and joint runner-up at the Lord John Cup, Eugenio Torre, or legendary Alexander Kotov.
+Barden also organised an all-play-all tournament, the Lord John Cup in London, where three young and promising English masters – John Nunn, Michael Stean and Jonathan Mestel – met such grandmasters as tournament-winner Vlastimil Hort,Miguel Quinteros, Eugenio Torre, and the legendary Alexander Kotov.

-By 1978, when England won the world under-26 championship at Mexico City ahead of the USSR, and a group financed by Lloyds Bank performed strongly at Lone Pine, the golden generation was on the way to the Olympiad silver medals achieved in 1984, 1986 and 1988.
+By 1978, when England won the World Student Team Chess Championship at Mexico City ahead of the USSR, and a group financed by Lloyds Bank performed strongly at Lone Pine, the golden generation was on the way to the Olympiad silver medals achieved in 1984, 1986 and 1988.
 Barden continued to seek new primary school talent, and in 1980 recognised the exceptional promise of the then 8-year-old Michael Adams.
 Adams lived in Cornwall, far from the major chess centres, so Barden arranged for a Devon organiser, Ken Butt, to stage an annual Lloyds Bank under-18 international tournament in Plymouth.
 Adams first played there at age 10, and by 12 missed an international master result by only half a point in his Lloyds Bank Masters debut where, in line with Barden's policy of matching the best talents against top grandmasters, he also performed well in a blitz game against Spassky.